Dor-sketch/HopfieldNetCore/README.md

     return s
 ```

-the network is initialized with a random state.
-The network will then converge to a valid solution to the N-Queens problem, where no two queens threaten each other.

 To see the network in action, run the `q_gui.py` file and interact with the GUI to observe the network's behavior as it solves the N-Queens problem.
-Note that in order to use this feature, you need to have the necessary libraries installed: pygame, numpy, and pygame.gfxdraw.
+Note that in order to use this feature, you need to have the necessary libraries installed: pygame and pygame.gfxdraw, and one of the following libraries: numpy or Pytorch (for the newer implementation).

+---

 ### Solving TSP